Skip to main content

 What this isn’t

-It is not access to a “secret” RPC.
-It is not a single magic provider.
-It is engineering discipline applied to the submission step — the same way real high-frequency systems handle network reliability — adapted for the realities of trading on Solana.
-The honest summary: traditional submit-and-pray fails ~5–15% of the time during meme volatility, depending on how unlucky you are with leader schedule.
-Dequan’s parallel race fails materially less.
+It is not a single magic RPC provider.
+It is three named, production-grade submission methods — direct-to-validator, Raptor, and Jito — running in parallel on every trade.
+Engineering discipline applied to the submission step, adapted for the realities of trading on Solana.
+Traditional submit-and-pray fails materially more often during meme volatility.
+Dequan’s three-way race fails materially less.
 That difference compounds over hundreds of trades into a real edge.

 Continue → Lightning Wallet